David Keighley MBACP (accredited) MA (Cantab)

-I was educated at Emmanuel College, Cambridge, and have extensive experience in the business world as a board level communications executive and as the originator and developer of business ideas.
+I was educated at Emmanuel College, Cambridge, and have extensive experience in the business world as a communications executive and as the originator and developer of business ideas.
 My practice as a therapist is thus rooted in extensive 'real-world' experience and knowledge.

 As part of my continuing professional development I regularly attend seminars by leading psychotherapy practitioners and academic theorists.

 I am an accredited member of the British Association of Counselling Psychotherapists (BACP) and in the academic year 2014-15 completed training at Sussex University in Cognitive Behaviour Therapy (CBT).
 I have more recently also trained in Schema Therapy and am a member of the International Society of Schema Therapists (ISTC) together with EMDR, having completed in 2020 training approved by EMDR Europe.